NaveenDwivedi007/graphQL-learning/README.md

 # In this I learn about server side graphQL for client

-## What i Learn
+## What I Learn
 ### type definition
 similar to typescript
 type is based on the database/schema

 ### Resolver
-its like a controller in rest api in which our logic is writen to retrive the data from data source
+- its like a controller in rest api
+- In which our logic is writen to retrive the data from data source
+- Resolver name must match the exact field name on schema types
+- resolver must reatun the value type declare for matching field
+- resolver can be async
+- resolver can get data from anywhere (bd/multiple db)

 ### Query Definition
 its for asking the data like get http request